-- 39. Housing Renewal is projecting to underspend by £53,330 due to Disabled Facilities Grant contribution to staff costs. - 40.
+- 35. The Rough Sleeper budget is projecting an overspend of £70,000 due to the ongoing accommodation of people in temporary accommodation who otherwise would have returned to rough sleeping following the 'Everyone In' accommodation offer in response to the pandemic.
+We are not forecasting any additional spend in this budget as we have been able to help the 3 remaining people accommodated to secure alternative, more settled, accommodation and they have either already moved or in the process of doing so in the next few weeks. - 36.
+Housing Renewal is projecting to underspend by £68,630 due to Disabled Facilities Grant contribution to staff costs. - 37.
 To demonstrate the growth in demand for temporary accommodation two graphs have been provided below.
-The first graph below demonstrates the growth in the number of Temporary Accommodation clients over the current year and past three years.
-The second graph shows successful preventions from entering Temporary

-Accommodation and the increase/ decrease from the previous month figure.
+The first graph shows the growth in the number of Temporary Accommodation clients over the current and past three years.
+The second graph shows successful preventions from entering Temporary Accommodation and the increase/ decrease from the previous month figure.